pbalduino/menios/README.md

 A hobby operating system kernel written in C and Assembly, targeting x86-64 architecture.
 The ultimate goal is to run Doom in userland! 🎯

+If you are tracking the steps toward a usable shell, see [Road to Shell Readiness](docs/road_to_shell.md) for the current checklist.

 ## Current Status

 MeniOS has made significant progress with core kernel functionality now solidly implemented.
 The system boots with Limine bootloader and provides: